• Skip to primary navigation

 • Chicken broth - Chicken stock works equally well.
 Otherwise, vegetable broth can be used.

-• Canned Diced tomatoes - One pound of garden fresh tomatoes can also be used.
+• Canned Diced tomatoes - One pound of ripe tomatoes can also be used.
 Feel free to add a dollop of tomato paste to further enhance the tomato flavor.

 • Salt and Black pepper - Additional seasonings, such as paprika, oregano, or basil can also be used.